Want the perfect workout program?

 i.e., If the rep range is 10-15 for 3 sets, work up to 3 sets of 15, then increase the weight load slightly.

-Conversely, if the plan we have for you involves too much volume, you can adjust by making it 3 sets instead of 4, or 2 sets instead of 3, then you can progress by adding sets to the exercises.
+Conversely, if either of the plans involves too much volume for you, you can adjust by making it 3 sets instead of 4, or 2 sets instead of 3, then you can progress by adding sets to the exercises.

 The rep ranges in our 5 day workout split programs can also be slightly altered.
 For example, if it says 8-12 reps for any given exercise, but you prefer 10-15 reps, that's fine.
 Once you decide on the change you want, just keep the same rep range over the course of the training period so you can focus on the aforementioned progressive overload method.